POORT8/Poort8.Dataspace.NoodleBar/Poort8.Dataspace.Wiki/customerjourneys.md

 ## 3. Onboarding Data Owners and Consumers (Depends on Journey 2)
 1. **Onboarding**: Organizations use the Dataspace onboarding service to become a member of the Dataspace
 2. **Authentication and registration**: A representative of the organization uses an accepted Identity Provider to authenticate themselves as formal representation, and may provide additional details.
-3. **Organization Register**: Verify compliancy and register Data Sources in the organization register, preferably automatically.
+3. **Organization Register**: Verify compliancy and register Data Sources in the organization register using the method(s) from 1.6.

 ## 4. Data Sources Becoming Independent